mendozagit/MinionNet48/README.md

 # Minion

-Minion is a modern, testable background job scheduler for .NET applications.
-Minion will handle running your background job in a reliable way with SQL Server backed storage.
+Minion is a modern, testable background job scheduler for .NET applications (.NET STANDARD 2.0  AND .NET FRAMEWORK 4.8) Minion will handle running your background job in a reliable way with SQL Server backed storage.

 Example of scenarios when you can use Minion: